kappter/blocktime/README.markdown

 - **Running Totals**: Displays hours per category and total hours below the grid, updated dynamically.
 - **Copy Day**: Copy the current day’s schedule to another day (e.g., Monday to Wednesday).
 - **Day Types**: Save a day’s schedule as a named type (e.g., "Work", "Weekend") and apply it to any day.
+- **Save/Load Schedule**: Save the entire schedule (categories, grid, day types) as a JSON file and load it back to edit.
 - **Time Markers**: Simplified labels at 12AM, 6AM, 12PM, 6PM for clarity.
 - **Legend**: Scrollable strip showing all categories and colors.
 - **Dark Mode**: Toggle between light and dark themes.